Guilt Tripping in Relationships: Signs, Causes, and How to Deal With It

 The victim of guilt tripping may feel as if their partner does nothing but try to make them feel bad, damaging a relationship.

-2. Feeling manipulated
+Feeling manipulated

-A person who is repeatedly guilt tripped may also begin to feel as if their partner is intentionally manipulating them or playing the victim to get their way.
+A person who is repeatedly guilt-tripped may also begin to feel as if their partner is intentionally manipulating them or playing the victim to get their way.
 This doesn’t by any means make for a healthy relationship.

-3. Things may become further complicated
+Things may become more complicated

-In some cases, excessive guilt can damage a relationship so severely that the guilt tripped partner does the opposite of what their significant other wants.
+In some cases, excessive guilt can damage a relationship so severely that the guilt-tripped partner does the opposite of what their significant other wants.

-Feeling demoralized by the constant feelings of guilt, the partner will try to gain back their freedom and self-esteem by doing whatever it is they want to do, instead of what the partner wants.
+Feeling demoralized by the constant feelings of guilt, the partner will try to gain back their freedom and self-esteem by doing whatever it is they want to do instead of what the partner wants.

 Research has taken a look at the toll that guilt takes on relationships.
 One study conducted at Carleton University found that people feel guilt is not healthy in their relationships.
 People who are victims of guilt tripping in relationships also report feeling annoyed, uncomfortable, and powerless.

 Making someone feel guilty may motivate them to change their behavior so that the guilt goes away.
-Still, ultimately, they are likely to feel manipulated, which damages the relationship and can even lead to its downfall if guilt tripping becomes a pattern.
+Still, ultimately, they are likely to feel manipulated, which damages the relationship and can even lead to its downfall if guilt-tripping becomes a pattern.

 Causes of guilt tripping

-Guilt tripping can be seen as a form of manipulation, or a tool that people use to get others to give in or see things their way.
-Here are some causes of guilt tripping:
+Guilt tripping can be seen as a form of manipulation or a tool that people use to get others to give in or see things their way.
+Here are some causes of guilt-tripping:

 - Hurt feelings